aaronbloomfield/ccc/hws/arbitrage/index.md

 Beyond general experience with programming Solidity (which you have at this point it the course), this assignment requires:

 - That you completed the [DEX](../dex/index.html) ([md](../dex/index.md)) assignment.
-This is for understanding of how our DEXes work; yours does not have to be function as we will provide the DEXes.
+This is for understanding of how our DEXes work; your DEX does not have to be function as we will provide the DEXes.
-- That you completed the [Ethereum Tokens](../tokens/index.html) ([md](../tokens/index.md)) assignment; this is also for the understanding, and yours does not need to be functional.
+- That you completed the [Ethereum Tokens](../tokens/index.html) ([md](../tokens/index.md)) assignment; this is also for the understanding, and your Token Cryptocurrency does not need to be functional.
-- Familiarity with the [arbitrage trading](../../slides/applications.html#/arbitrage) section of the lecture slides
+- Familiarity with the [arbitrage trading](../../slides/applications.html#/arbitrage) section of the lecture slides, including the [CPAMM](https://aaronbloomfield.github.io/ccc/slides/applications.html#/cpamm) trading method.

 In addition to your source code, you will submit an edited version of [arbitrage.py](arbitrage.py.html) ([src](arbitrage.py)).

 ### Changelog

 Any changes to this page will be put here for easy reference.
-Typo fixes and minor clarifications are not listed here.  <!-- So far there aren't any significant changes to report. -->
+Typo fixes and minor clarifications are not listed here.
+So far there aren't any significant changes to report.

-- Sat, 4/22: Updates to arbitrage_config.py: added the `dex_fees` and `gas_price` fields; also updated the when-to-make-a-trade formula in the market theory section

 ### DEX

-This section is only if you want to use your own DEXes.
+*This section is only if you want to use your own DEXes.
 If you plan on using the ones on the course blockchain, you can skip this section.
+You should initially use the provided DEXes, and then come back to this section if you want to try it with yours.*

 You will need to deploy five (or so) instances of your DEX.
 The intent is to have a difference in exchange rates between these, and your program below will take advantage of these differences.
 Before you deploy them, however, read this section through.